-Step Instructions Result 4.
-Add a virtual machine to Automated Application Converter Open Automated Application Converter by clicking Add Virtual Machines on the Set Up Infrastructure tab of the AdminStudio Start page.
+Step Instructions Result Step Add a virtual machine to Automated Application Converter Open Automated Application Converter by clicking Add Virtual Machines on the Set Up Infrastructure tab of the AdminStudio Start page.
 The Application Conversion Project Wizard opens.
 Cancel the wizard.
-Then open the Machines tab and follow the instructions in Adding Virtual Machines Using the Virtual Machine Import Wizard to add the prepared virtual machine to the Machines tab.
+Then open the Machines tab and follow the instructions in Adding Virtual Machines Using the Virtual Machine Import Wizard Result A virtual machine is listed on the Machines tab of Automated Application Converter Untitled-Automated Application Converter File Edit View Tools Help Windows Vista - 32 bit Windows 7 (x86) Any [ha-datacenter/Line Machine: Remove Selected Ready to add the prepared virtual machine to the Machines tab.
 Note • When prompted, save the Automated Application Converter project file to the following directory: C:\Users\YOURNAME\Documents\MyProject.aacx All of the connection information for the virtual machine that you have set up is stored in the project file, so remember the name and location of your Automated Application Converter project file.
-A virtual machine is listed on the Machines tab of Automated Application Converter.
-Untitled - Automated Application Converter File Edit View Tools Help Machines Packages Results Packages Results Platform Purpose Path Pur